-Chameleon blooms that change from pastel From creamy yellow buds emerges a stunning, chameleon bloom.
-The pastel petals blend to orange, then culminating to bright red shades at the edges.
-This deepens as the flower matures.
+From creamy yellow buds emerges a stunning, chameleon bloom.
+The pastel petals blend to orange, then culminate to bright red shades at the edges.
+This deepens as the flower matures so in a patch there is a whole range to enjoy, it is almost like each bloom is different.
 The large blooms are up to 15cm across and open mid season.

-The strong petals have impressed us with their durability, they have real substance and stand up whatever the weather throws at them.
+The strong petals have impressed us with their durability, they have enough substance and stand up whatever the weather throws at them.

 All our bulbs are ready to grow; they do not need to be chilled, which is one less thing to do.

 It is a good idea to prepare the soil for their arrival by adding some delicious organic matter.
 Tulips need good drainage and at least six hours of sun a day to flower at their best.
 Plant the bulbs 15-20cm deep with the pointed end up.
 Space your tulips 10-15cm apart, planting closer for a more spectacular show.